What is Data?

 Any data that can be stored, accessed and processed in the form of fixed format is termed as a ‘structured’ data.
-Over the period of time, talent in computer science have achieved greater success in developing techniques for working with such kind of data (where the format is well known in advance) and also deriving value out of it.
-However, now days, we are foreseeing issues when size of such data grows to a huge extent, typical sizes are being in the rage of multiple zettabyte.
+Over the period of time, talent in computer science has achieved greater success in developing techniques for working with such kind of data (where the format is well known in advance) and also deriving value out of it.
+However, nowadays, we are foreseeing issues when a size of such data grows to a huge extent, typical sizes are being in the rage of multiple zettabytes.

 Do you know?
-1021 bytes equals to 1 zettabyte or one billion terabytes forms a zettabyte.
+1021 bytes equal to 1 zettabyte or one billion terabytes forms a zettabyte.

 Do you know?
 Data stored in a relational database management system is one example of a ‘structured’ data.

 An ‘Employee’ table in a database is an example of Structured Data

 Any data with unknown form or the structure is classified as unstructured data.
 In addition to the size being huge, un-structured data poses multiple challenges in terms of its processing for deriving value out of it.
 A typical example of unstructured data is a heterogeneous data source containing a combination of simple text files, images, videos etc. Now day organizations have wealth of data available with them but unfortunately, they don’t know how to derive value out of it since this data is in its raw form or unstructured format.